hexaplex-security/purple-team-workshop/intro_and_setup.md

   - Press `Shift` + `Ctrl` + `Alt` again to hide the menu again and return to the desktop
 - As a second alternative you can also use https://yopad.eu to transfer the commands between your computer and the lab VMs

-### Access Splunk
+### Access Sentinel
-- Open the link to Splunk and log in using the information provided by the workshop team
+- Open the link to the [Azure Portal](https://portal.azure.com) and log in using the information provided by the workshop team
+- Use `Search resources, services, and docs` at the top of the screen to search for Microsoft Sentinel
+- Choose the available log analytics workspace (name format `ar-sentinel-root-XXXXX-ar`) to get to the Sentinel UI
-- Splunk can be used by all participants concurrently
+- Sentinel can be used by all participants concurrently
-- You will be using Splunk troughout the workshop so keep it open
+- You will be using Sentinel troughout the workshop so keep it open

 ### Detailed Intro from each Workshop Track
 - CTI